 Japanese Culture and Avoiding the Word NO

-This curious trait of Japanese people avoiding a straightforward no is directly connected to the roots of the language itself – and the people that are speaking it, of course.
+This curious trait of Japanese people avoiding a straightforward "no" is directly connected to the roots of the Japanese language itself – and the people that are speaking it, of course.

 Let’s look at an example: if a friend invited you over to dinner or a party and you want to decline, the conversation will look somewhat like this in English: